harvard-dce/mh-opsworks/README.md

 And then proceed normally - update your chef recipes, deploy, etc. The linked archive on s3 will be used for your custom recipes.

+To enable additional debug-level log output from chef, change the `chef_log_level` setting in your stack's custom json to "debug".

 ### Cluster switching

 The rake task `cluster:switch` looks for all configuration files stored in the